vtejj/AI_Fraud_analyst_agent/README.md

 | **Fraud Precision**| 0.80 | **(At 0.40 Threshold)** - When the model flags a transaction, it is correct 80% of the time. |
 | **Fraud F1-Score** | 0.81 | **(At 0.40 Threshold)** - The balanced score between precision and recall for the fraud class. |

+## Agent Performance Enhancement

+While the base RandomForest model performs well, this project's key innovation is the multi-tool AI agent that enriches the ML prediction with contextual analysis.
+To quantify this value-add, a targeted evaluation was performed on high-ambiguity transactions (where the model's fraud score was between 0.40 and 0.80).

+In this critical "grey area," the AI agent's contextual logic **correctly escalated 37.50%** of confirmed fraudulent transactions from a simple `CHALLENGE` to an immediate `BLOCK`.
+This demonstrates a significant improvement in risk mitigation over a system relying on a single ML model, proving the architectural value of the hybrid AI approach.

 ## Technologies Used

 * **Backend:** Python, FastAPI, Uvicorn